henkbirkholz/draft-birkholz-tuda/draft-birkholz-tuda.md

 # Introduction

-Remote attestation describes the attempt to determine and appraise the properties, such as integrity and trustworthiness, of an endpoint --- the attestee --- over a network to another endpoint --- the verifier --- without direct access.
+Remote attestation describes the attempt to determine and appraise properties, such as integrity and trustworthiness, of an endpoint --- the attestee --- over a network to another endpoint --- the verifier --- without direct access.
 Typically, this kind of assessment is based on measurements of software components running on the attestee, where the hash values of all started software components are stored (extended into) a Trust-Anchor implemented as a Hardware Security Module (e.g. a Trusted Platform Module or similar) and reported via a signature over the measurements.

 ## Remote Attestation